NTBBloodbath/norgolith/README.md

 ## 🌟 Features / Why use Norgolith?

-Norgolith caters to both developers and content creators seeking a powerful and user-friendly solution for crafting statis websites from Norg content.
+Norgolith caters to both developers and content creators seeking a powerful and user-friendly solution for crafting static websites from Norg content.
 Here's what makes Norgolith stand out:

 ### ✍️ For content creators seeking an easy-to-use conversion tool